 Abdiweli Mohamed Maow - a former senior security officer at Mogadishu Airport - was convicted of preparing the laptop computer used to bomb the plane and Areys Hashi Abdi was convicted in absentia.

 The court also convicted eight other people, including a woman, for their roles in planning the bombing.
 It sentenced them to from six months to four years in jail.
 Six other suspects were acquitted and ordered freed from custody.
-Somalia's military court has in the past regularly sentenced convicted members of the Islamist Shebab to death by firing squad.
+Somalia's military court has in the past regularly sentenced convicted members of the Islamist Shabab to death by firing squad.

 jbh/rc (Reuters, dpa, AFP)